Demasoni Cichlid Care Guide: The Tiny Mbuna With a Giant Attitude

 Malawi Bloat

 Prevention is everything: feed a plant-based diet, maintain pristine water quality, and minimize stress.
-If you catch it early, treatment with Metronidazole-based medication can be effective.
+If you catch it early, treatment with Metronidazole-based medication is effective.
 Remove the affected fish to a hospital tank immediately.

 Ich (White Spot Disease)

 Ich is common in stressed cichlids, especially after transport or when water quality drops.
 You’ll see small white spots covering the body and fins.
 Raise the temperature gradually to 82°F (28°C) and treat with a quality ich medication.
-Keep in mind that many ich treatments contain copper, which is generally safe for cichlids but should be dosed carefully.
+Many ich treatments contain copper, which is safe for cichlids but should be dosed carefully.

 Swim Bladder Issues

 Overfeeding or feeding inappropriate foods can cause swim bladder problems, resulting in the fish swimming erratically or struggling to maintain buoyancy.
-Fasting for 2–3 days and then offering blanched peas usually resolves mild cases.
+Fasting for 2.
+3 days and then offering blanched peas resolves mild cases.

 Common Mistakes to Avoid